microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/teams-api-overview.md

-Microsoft Teams is a chat-based workspace in Office 365 that provides built-in access to team-specific calendars, files, OneNote notes, Planner plans, and more.
+Microsoft Teams is a chat-based workspace in Office 365 that provides built-in access to team-specific calendars, files, OneNote notes, Planner plans, Shifts schedules, and more.

 ## Key resources in Microsoft Teams